 The Atoner: His character is that while he is prone to make stupid mistakes that lead to disaster, he is also single-mindedly determined to put things right by any means necessary.
 This of course leads to him initially making things worse until he ultimately succeeds.
 This is actually how he became Gizmoduck in the first place.

 Badass Baritone: As part of his act to keep his identity hidden, he speaks in a lower voice as Gizmo Duck.

 Badass Unintentional: He was actually satisfied being Scrooge's accountant, but one thing led to another.

 Rags to Riches: Subverted.
-While he does make a really big leap by going from a literal bean-counter to becoming Scrooge's accountant, and again when becoming Gizmoduck, it still doesn't exactly pay top dollar.
+While he does make a really big leap by going from a literal bean-counter to becoming Scrooge's accountant, and again when becoming Gizmoduck (As Scrooge in an uncharacteristic act of generosity gives him a paycheck for each job), it still doesn't exactly pay top dollar.

 Secret Keeper: The only ones who know him being Gizmoduck are Scrooge and his mother.